moradisaed/TGCM/README.md

 SHOW_TGCM
 ```

-You will see the step-by-step processing results of the TGCM algorithm.
+You will see the step-by-step processing results of the TGCM algorithm, and the results will be stored in the `./results/` folder.

 ---